faytey/Clinex/README.md

 ## Overview

-The CliNex Climate change Data is gotten directly from the live open weather map API, Due to the absence of web3 oracle providing live climate change data, the CliNex Dao and CliNex climate contract is dependent on this open weather map API
+The CliNex Climate change Data is gotten directly from the live open weather map API.
+Due to the absence of web3 oracle providing live climate change data, the CliNex Dao and CliNex climate contract is dependent on this open weather map API.
+A google map API has also been integrated to display the map of a geographical location we are getting data from.

 ## Features

 ### 1. Climate Report Structure

-The contract defines a `Report` structure with the following fields:
+The Oen weather Map API provide the following climate change data:

 - `location`: Geographical location represented as a felt252.
 - `longitude` and `latitude`: Coordinates of the reporting location.